Frostbite (2006 film): Reception

 The reception was better internationally; Bloody Disgusting gave the film 4/5, calling it a masterpiece, saying that the film had a strong cast, great special effects and the film the most enjoyable vampire film since the 80s, filling in: "The way the screenplay is written is fantastic, as you can see above the film has many plants that grow and flourish into one hell of a film".
 The horror site Eatmybrains.com gave it 4/5 stars and comments: "Banke’s film exhibits a laid back, droll sensibility perfectly in keeping with its national temperament, and has a unique deadpan sense of the comedic that perfectly complements the material without cheapening it".
 Film4 gave the film 3.5/5, saying that the wartime neutrality of Sweden theme and anxieties about migration (Becket dishonestly sneaking into Sweden and creating a master race) made the reviewer uncomfortable and it took away some of the fun.

 Most critics praised Emma Åberg's performance as Vega, saying that she stole every scene she was in.
 Jonas Karlström also received praise for his part as the unfortunate intern Sebastian and mentioned the scene where the newly vampiric Sebastian meet Cornelia's priest father and is served garlic-braised trout as one of the film's strongest and funniest moments.

 Frostbiten won the best film award at Fantasporto and collected the several awards at Screamfest.

 Snarkerati ranked this Frostbite as the 43rd best vampire film based on critic rating statistics and on December 26, 2012 IMDb listed Frostbite as the fourth most popular Swedish horror title.

 Title

-The title is an obvious play on frostbite, because the movie takes place in a frozen environment and has vampires who bite people in it.
-The original title was Something Wicked This Way Comes (a phrase from William Shakespeare's Macbeth and also the title of Ray Bradbury's 1962 novel and its 1983 film adaptation).
-The producers liked the title Frostbiten more since it was more international, and by just cutting the last letter they had an English title.
+The title is an obvious play on frostbite, because the movie takes place in a frozen environment and features vampires who bite people.
+The original title was Something Wicked This Way Comes after the famous Shakespearean quote.
+The producers liked the Swedish title Frostbiten more since it was more international, and they could create its English-language title by simply removing the final letter.
 Teasers and trailers on film festivals therefore wore the name Frostbite.
 However, it was only called Frostbite in the United Kingdom.
-In the United States the movie is called Frostbitten, the exact translation of the original title.
+In the United States, the movie is called Frostbitten, which is a more precise translation of the original title.